AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/docs/windows_2012/windows_2012_install.md

 The CQL Execution Service requires a free Unified Medical Language System (UMLS) account from the National Library of Medicine (NLM).
 If you do not yet have an account, [sign up here](https://uts.nlm.nih.gov//license.html).

-Once you have an UMLS account, you will need to add your credentials the CQL Execution Service configuration.
+Once you have an UMLS account, you will need to add your credentials to the CQL Execution Service configuration.
 To do this, navigate to where you extracted the cql-exec-service.zip file (i.e., _C:\Pilot\cql-exec-service_).
 Locate the _cql-es.config.js_ file, right-click it, and choose _edit_.

 ![Edit cql-es.config.js](edit_cql_es_config.png "Edit cql-es.config.js")